openredact/nerwhal/README.md

 ### Testing

-The tests can be executed with:
+Run all tests with:
 ```
 pytest --cov-report term --cov=nerwhal
 ```

-To skip tests that require the download of stanza models run:
+To skip tests that require the download of Stanza models run:
 ```
-pytest -m "not slow"
+pytest -m "not stanza"
 ```

 ## License